kazgu/LEAF/README.md

     - Install the Python dependencies using the command: `pip install -r requirements.txt`.

 2. **Running Scripts**
-    - From the root directory, navigate to the `src` directory: `cd src/`.
+    - From the root directory, navigate to the `code` directory: `cd code/`.
     - Execute the main script: `python main.py`.

 ## Datasets